vpngen/keydesk/BRIGADE.md

 ## Recreate brigadier

+* Replace the target brigade brigadier user by execution keydesk binary with special flgas with the target brigade user permissions

 ## Replay configs

 It is an auxilary tool to restore working environment.
 It replays each command to restore VPN from brigades database.